 Yoshi has roots in the 1960s performance art movement Fluxus, and that group’s surreal, kitchen sink approach is present.
 On a few tracks, the Wadas play intricately pitched sirens, and on “Bottom of the Sky,” Holter and Yoshi enact a duet between resonant bells and alarm clocks.
 In the 50-some years since the origin of these practices, however, Yoshi and the generation after him have gained a new understanding of how to translate these ideas into something other than gleeful absurdism.

 This growth in sincerity is present the most toward the album’s close.
 As the mood shifts to introspection.
 “Mutable Signs” is a duet between Holter and Tashi, and it offers Nue’s most calming moment.
 The duo builds a cushiony base of an uncharacteristically moving harmonic progression, and Holter gives a vocal performance that is nothing short of heavenly.
 The music glistens and offers a welcome contrast to the surrounding discomfort.

 Nue is characterized by these musician’s ability to take the strangeness of these compositions and arrangements and turn them into something with emotional potency.
 Never does it feel like the group underestimate the unorthodox nature of their choices, but never do they fail to offer something beyond curious interest.
-The focus is always on finding a way to turn nonconforming abstraction into something that reaches unfathomable levels of feeling. –Connor Lockie
+The focus is always on finding a way to turn nonconforming abstraction into something that reaches unfathomable levels of feeling. –Audrey Lockie